 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, Los Angeles and Chicago.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, Los Angeles, and Chicago.
 His other stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget.com, MSNBC.com, NBC.com, NJ.com and Radio.com.
 He is a Media Fellow of Stanford University.